deltwalrus/GSWT/terraform-getting-started.md

 # Getting Started with Terraform

-Terraform is the most popular tool for defining and provisioning infrastructure as code (IaC).
+Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).
+As a demonstration of the ease of use of Terraform, the following guide will show you how to:

+* Set up and configure Terraform
+* Use Terraform to create a Docker container running a web server
+* Destroy the created resource when no longer needed

 ## Prerequisites for this example